-Our early months were devoted to enabling people to stay alive by delivering food aid, and we repeated these efforts during the terrible floods of 2015.
+Our early months were devoted to enabling people to stay alive by delivering food aid, and we repeated these efforts during the terrible floods of 2015 and 2016.

 Improving sustainable livelihoods has been a long-term ambition, not least because if households have more income they are more likely to keep their children in school.